The Second Chance Club

 “A mother could never say such things about her son…but he made my decision to do what I did much less difficult.
 I was promised by the Club that my life insurance would make sure he and Mr. Gibson would live comfortably in my absence.
 It was clear my company would not be sorely missed.”

 I stood there absolutely baffled at what I was hearing.
 “So…How?
 How did you fake your death?”

 “The Club made it possible.
 Now I must watch what I say, for they are people of great power and great secrecy…But they are also of great understanding and great mercy for a soul such as mine whose flame was all but burned out…they gave me light once again.
 They put the fire back inside of me…”

-I ran out of the lounge back into the airport hallway.
+I snatched the card, and ran out of the lounge into the airport hallway.
 I grabbed one of the staff and asked him what had happened.

 “There was an explosion at gate 7!
 One of the engines!
 Get out of here as fast as you can!”

 He ran off into the crowd but I stood still.
 It wasn’t that I didn’t want to move—I couldn’t move.
 My legs were shaking too much.
 My heart started racing faster and faster and the whole room began to spin….I had dropped my father off at gate 7.

 An accident.
 That’s what airport control ruled the explosion…a fucking accident.
 37 people lost their lives on flight 97 because Air Canada had shotty equipment…How can you justify that to a son and a wife who just lost their everything?
 Their whole entire world?

 It was horrible.
 I’ve never seen my mom cry so much.
 I wanted to hold her and make everything all right, but I couldn’t.
 There was nothing I could do.

 The funeral was even worse.
 Everyone who spoke talked about my father was “so young” and how “he had so much life ahead of him.”
 Jeremy came, which I really appreciated.
 I mentioned seeing his mom again after the majority of people had left, but he wasn’t having it.